Search again Found 45 results for your search. Showing page 2 of 3.

 Native Police forces operates punitive expeditions and attacks and kills many Aboriginal people on stations.
 The force is led by European officers.
 It plays a significant role in later years, in ‘settling’ hostilities in the Macleay and Clarence River regions of NSW.
 Native Police are used extensively against Aboriginal people in Queensland.
 They are later disbanded and replaced by civil police, following increasing concern within non-Aboriginal communities concerning the force’s activities.
 The force was finally disbanded in Queensland in 1897.

-After Aboriginal landowners of the Jagera people block key supply routes to the Darling Downs white settlers attack them in the Battle of One Tree Hill in the Lockyer Valley.
-The Jagera are led by Aboriginal warrior Multuggerah.
-The National Library has a rare eyewitness account of the battle in the form of a pencil drawing.
+Responding to a poisoning of Aboriginal people, Aboriginal warrior Multuggerah leads his people, the Jagera, to block the only supply route to the Darling Downs settlement in the Lockyer Valley near Toowoomba, South East Queensland.
+The settlers attack them in the Battle of One Tree Hill but are defeated.
+The National Library has a rare eyewitness account of the battle in the form of a pencil drawing, and this history is documented in the book The Battle of One Tree Hill.

 New South Wales native police troopers are brought to Queensland to kill Aboriginal people and open up the land for settlement.